asyncapi/website/README.md

 2. Open Command Prompt on your local computer.

 3. Clone the forked repository by adding your own GitHub username in place of `<username>`.
-   For multiple contributions it is recommended to have [proper configuration of forked repo](https://github.com/asyncapi/community/blob/master/git-workflow.md)
+   For multiple contributions it is recommended to have [proper configuration of forked repo](https://github.com/asyncapi/community/blob/master/git-workflow.md).

 ```bash
 git clone https://github.com/<username>/website/
 ```

 4. Check if NPM Package is already installed on your local computer.
-If it shows details details of the package then the NPM package is already installed.
+If it shows the details of the package then the NPM package is already installed.
    Otherwise you can install [NPM Package](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ```bash